Our Local Governing Board welcomes you to Auriol Junior School.

-Our Governing Body is made up of 11 people, all actively dedicated to ensuring excellent outcomes for the children that attend Auriol Junior School.
-As you will see from this website, our school is a successful and happy place, where everyone is an active learner.
+Our school is a successful and happy place, where everyone is an active learner.
 The atmosphere is positive, encouraging and stimulating; we balance academic focus with broader social, physical and creative activity.

-The Governing Body is made up of parents, people from the community and staff at the school.
-School Governors make collective decisions as part of the Governing Body, the main function of which is to ‘help raise the educational standards and performance of the school by supporting the work of the headteacher and staff’.
-Governors make important decisions on how the school is and will be run, but don’t get involved in the day to day business of the school – this is the work of the leadership team and the staff.
+School governors make collective decisions, the main aim of which is to 'help raise the educational standards and performance of the school by supporting the work of the headteacher and staff'.
+Governors make important decisions on how the school is and will be run, but don't get involved in the day-to-day business of the school - this is the work of the headteacher, leadership team and the staff.

 - Ensuring clarity of vision, ethos and strategic direction